 The S-21 Prison serves as a memorial monument to thousands of people who were murdered as well as imprisoned and the genocidal center or killing fields serve as a peaceful ground.

 You may find the place slightly depressing but visiting the museums will give you an understanding of Cambodia’s history under the Khmer Rouge.

 When it comes to markets in Southeast Asia, they are always busy with loads of colorful stalls that can appear like a giant maze.
 Phnom Penh is no exception when it comes to the market.

 The two popular markets in Phnom Penh are.

 - Central Market with lively locals.

-Markets in Phnom Penh offer wide choice of local arts, handicrafts, furniture, and even designer handbags.
-Asia’s markets, including in Phnom Penh, is the place where you want to test your bargain and haggling skills.
+Markets in Phnom Penh offer a wide choice of local arts, handicrafts, furniture, and fake designer handbags.

-Even though most people will think of Siem Reap when it comes to temples but Phnom Penh also has some temples (wats) which deserve attention as well.
-The famous temples in Phnom Penh to visit are:
+Even though most people will think of Siem Reap when it comes to temples but Phnom Penh also has a few temples (wats) which a worth a visit.

 - Phnom Chisor